-Her drawings, paintings, photographs, & film stills have exhibited in Los Angeles, New York, Baltimore, Washington, DC and New Mexico.
-She currently has a one person retrospective at the West Gallery in Baltimore, and the film still Elephants at Lunch was included in a group show at LACDA in April 2018.
+Her drawings, paintings, photographs, & stills have exhibited in Los Angeles, New York, Baltimore, Washington, DC and New Mexico.
+Last year she had a one person retrospective at the West Gallery in Baltimore, and a film still from The Bel Loc Diner was included in Open Source, a group show, at Los Angeles Center for Digital Art.
 She has also shown with the Sideshow Gallery, Williamsburg, Brooklyn, Art Takes Miami/ART Basel, the See Gallery, Long Island City, the Brooklyn Art Library, the Austin Museum of Art, and the Hyde Park Art Center in Chicago.
 Her work is in private collections across the country.

 She has taught film & media studies in the Electronic Media & Film Department at Towson University and in the Art & Art History Departments at TU, MICA, and Goucher College.
 She has also taught writing and civic engagement at the Community College of Baltimore County.
-In addition to teaching, she is currently pursuing an MA in Art Education.
-Last May she served on the film selection committee for the Le Petit Cannes Film Festival.
+She served on the film selection committee for the Le Petit Cannes Film Festival in May 2018 and for the Baltimore Women's Film Festival in 2009.

 "I still believe in magic.
 I explore new - 21st century - techniques while preserving a connection with traditional methods and mediums for which I have a deep reverence.
 Each medium informs or is integrated with another.
 The 'projects' here are meant to show the evolution of my motifs."